Canada-Asia Young Professionals Fellowship Program

 • A two-page cover letter* addressing the points described below.

-Short-listed candidates for the next intake will be contacted for an interview in early August 2024.
-Successful applicants will be notified of their acceptance by the third week of August.
+Short-listed candidates for the next intake will be contacted for an interview in early-mid July.
+Successful applicants will be notified of their acceptance by late July.

 *In your cover letter, please address the following: